tbartelmess/statusboard-daylite-projects/README.md

 ## Thanks to

-- Daylite and AJ from Daylite forum
+- Marketcircle Inc. and AJ from Daylite forum
 - Panic Inc.

 ## Support